lubgade/Algorithms/README.md

 # Algorithms

 ## Overview
 Implementation of various data structures like linked_list, stack, queue, tree, graph, etc in python.
+Also implement various practice exercises.

 ## Usage
 * To use this project fork or clone this project: `git clone https://github.com/lubgade/Algorithms`